arnvanhoutte/arnvanhoutte.github.io/README.md

 # arnvanhoutte.github.io

-This is a simple HTML redirect page that redirects this github pate to my website
+This is a simple HTML redirect page that redirects this github page to [my website](https://arnvanhoutte.be)